National Directorate of Security: Known operations

 After the ouster of the Taliban in 2002, the NDS warned ISI about exiled militant commanders and al-Qaeda operatives hiding in Pakistan.
 In early 2006, intelligence gathered from NDS detainees suggested Osama bin Laden resided in the western Pakistan town of Mansehra.
 A classified NDS paper completed in May, titled "Strategy of the Taliban," claimed ISI and Saudi Arabia restarted active support for the Taliban in 2005.
 Pakistan's military leadership sought to weaken and delegitimize Hamid Karzai's government, in order to prevent an alliance between Afghanistan and India.

 In 2007, NDS used arrests and interrogations to discover the majority of suicide bombings in Afghanistan originated among Pashtuns from Pakistan's Federally Administered Tribal Areas.

 In 2011, BOST 170 operators worked with Task Force Helmand’s Brigade Reconnaissance Force (BRF) in Khosh Kowa to search and seize ammonium nitrate.
 In 2012, BOST 170 operators were deployed in Khoshkaba area, Lahkar Gah to seize ammonium nitrate and TNT explosives.

 In October 2013, the US inadvertently discovered a covert relationship between the NDS and the Pakistani Taliban (the Pakistani Taliban being a separate, but ideologically aligned organization from the Afghan Taliban).
 During a raid on an Afghan convoy, US Special Forces intercepted a senior Pakistani Taliban militant, Latif Mehsud, being escorted to Kabul.
 Initially, the Afghan government claimed he was a peace convoy, but later admitted that the plan was to support the Pakistani Taliban as retaliation against Pakistan for backing the Afghan Taliban.
 When confronted about the incident, Afghan officials stated that their objective was to persuade Pakistan's ISI to cease supporting Afghan insurgents by having the NDS provide similar assistance to insurgents in western Pakistan.

 During the April 2014 Afghan Presidential Election, the NDS, under Rahmatullah Nabil, collected thousands of signals intelligence indicating Ashraf Ghani's allies organized massive electoral fraud.

-In April 2015, the NDS seized an arms cache in Baghkak village, Sayed Abad District and detained two suspected insurgents.
+In April 2015, the NDS seized an arms cache in Baghkak village, Saydabad District and detained two suspected insurgents.

 On May 30, 2015, the NDS worked with the Afghan Army to seize 16 tons of explosives meant for a bombing attack in Kabul.

 The NDS has had a degree of success, including capturing Maulvi Faizullah, a notable Taliban leader, and foiling an assassination attempt against Abdul Rashid Dostum in 2014.

 The NDS captured Aslam Farooqi, the chief of ISIS-K, on April 4, 2020.
 Farooqi was captured in a NDS special forces raid.
 On December 4, 2020, the NDS busted a 10-man cell consisting of Chinese nationals linked to the Ministry of State Security, who were subsequently arrested for trying to build up connections to the Haqqani Network.
-Indian Research and Analysis Wing provided tips to the NDS, which led to the arrest.
+The Research and Analysis Wing provided tips to the NDS, which led to the arrest.